 The following table describes how the changes in a derivative's fair value are recognized.

 This portion is recognized in

-effective other comprehensive income, outside net earnings for the
+effective other comprehensive income, outside net earnings

-year

 ineffective net earnings

 The amounts accumulated in other comprehensive income are reclassified to earnings in the same period during which the hedged forecasted cash transaction affects earnings.